Balancing the Spread of Two Opinions in Sparse Social Networks: Introduction

+There are several aspects of the problem that might seem unrealistic (such as requiring a perfectly balanced spread).
+However, for the ease of exposition, we decided to keep the model as simple as possible.
+We discuss possible variations, including imbalanced gain of opinions, agent-preferred opinion, or probabilistic thresholds, in \Cref{sec:variants}.

-Note that we model the network as an undirected graph.
-Furthermore, unlike previous works, we do not have opinion-specific threshold values but we rather distinguish the order in which the agent is exposed to the opinions in question.
-We believe that this is an interesting setting as it can capture different agent's mindsets.
-First, an agent~$v$ might be tougher towards the second opinion (by setting, e.g., $f_2(v) = 3f_1(v)$) for which we can see an application in modeling of, e.g., following political leaders.
-Second, an agent~$v$ might infer the second opinion easily (by setting, e.g., $f_2(v) = \frac{1}{4}f_1(v)$) for which we can see an application in modeling of, e.g., spread of different viruses in a population, since the first virus in a human body decreases its ability to resist other viruses.
-It is worth pointing out that (even in the first mindset) if both opinions are strong enough at the same time, then the agent receives both the opinions (and evaluates the number of neighboring agents having a certain opinion only against the threshold value~$f_1(v)$).
-For a running example of the selection process we refer the reader to \Cref{fig:running_example} (in the appendix).
+\paragraph*{Versatility of the Model} Note that we model the network as an undirected graph.
+Furthermore, we do not have opinion-specific threshold values, but rather distinguish the order in which the agent is exposed to the opinions in question.
+We believe that this is an interesting setting as it can capture different agents' mindsets; see also \cite{MyersL12,LuCL2015}:

+\begin{description} \item[Competing opinions ($f_1(v) < f_2(v)$)] First, an agent~$v$ might be tougher towards the second opinion (by, e.g., setting $f_2(v)$ to some multiple of $f_1(v)$) for which we can see an application in modeling of, e.g., sharing tweets of political leaders on social networks.
+An agent convinced of ``her truth'' might be hard to conceive other viewpoints. \item[Complementary opinions ($f_1(v) > f_2(v)$)] Second, an agent~$v$ might infer the second opinion easily (by, e.g., setting $f_2(v)$ to some fraction of $f_1(v)$) for which we can see an application in modeling of, e.g., spread of different viruses in a population, since the first virus in a human body decreases its ability to resist other viruses.
+An agent might also actively seek further viewpoints on the topic. \item[Independent opinions ($f_1(v) = f_2(v)$)] Third, for an agent, the decision to accept the opinion might be independent of whether she already acquired the other opinion. \end{description}